 - your company – you can’t do it yourself if your company is going nowhere, get yourself a new one

-- Your boss – Always try to work for a smarter, brightest most competent person you find.
+- Your boss – Always try to work for the smarter, brightest most competent person you find.
 “I want to work with the best” if work at the biographies of successful people, it is amazing to find how many crawled up the ladder of success right behind someone else.
 From their first assignment in some menial job to their last as president or CEO of a major company

-- There is your network =
+- Third is your network

-- Fourth is idea – “Nothing, not all the armies of the world, can stop an idea whose time has come” To ride the idea horse, you must be willing to expose yourself to ridicule and controversy you must be willing to go against the tide.
+- Fourth is an idea – “Nothing, not all the armies of the world, can stop an idea whose time has come” To ride the idea horse, you must be willing to expose yourself to ridicule and controversy you must be willing to go against the tide.
 Never be afraid of conflict, where would be Churchill have been without Adolph Hitler?

 - Fifth is faith – faith in others and their ideas.
 [Mc Donald brothers had an idea, but no faith so they sold their idea & name to Ray Kroc.]

-Playing the positioning game
+Playing the positioning

 - You must understand the role of words

-The word Volkswagen doesn’t hold the concept of a medium size luxury Car.
+The word Volkswagen doesn’t hold the concept of a medium-size luxury Car.
 So you discard that sugar bowl and use another, “Audi” which holds the concept better.
 You don’t insist that because it’s made in Volkswagen factory is must be a Volkswagen.
 Mental rigidity is a barrier to successful positioning.

 - You must select the words which trigger the meaning you want to establish

 - Language is currency of the mind (If you want to be really fluent in foreign language, you must learn to think in that language).